phil65/PrettyQt/docs/features/validators.md

 |`TextLengthValidator`| Allows limiting textlength to a given minimum / maximum
 |`WhitelistValidator`| Whitelist specific strings
 |`FunctionValidator`| Validate string based on a Callable (Signature: Callable[[str], bool])
+|`NotStrictValidator` | Validator which takes other validators and converts Invalid State to Intermediate State
+|`AndValidator` | Validator which can be used to AND-combine other validators
+|`AndValidator` | Validator which can be used to OR-combine other validators

 Apart from LineEdits, ComboBoxes and SpinBoxes, PlainTextEdits also gained the ability to take a validator.